Fantifa

 Fantifa (sometimes rendered as f_antifa or f*antifa; a contraction of German Feministische Antifa, lit. feminist anti-fascism, or Frauen Antifa, lit. women's anti-fascism) is an umbrella term for anti-fascism movements centering on women as a branch of the feminist movement.
-The term mostly refers to a formal movement of feminist anti-fascist groups that emerged from German-speaking countries starting in 1985 but also encompasses historical German groups such as the 1925 Rote Frauen und Mädelbund (the women and girls' branch of the Roter Frontkämpferbund) and broader European groups such as the 1930s Spanish anarcha-feminist group Mujeres Libres, the 1934 French women's branch of the World Committee Against War and Fascism, and the 1942 Yugoslavian partisan group Women's Antifascist Front of Yugoslavia.
+The term mostly refers to a formal movement of feminist anti-fascist groups that emerged from German-speaking countries in 1985 but also encompasses historical German groups such as the 1925 Rote Frauen und Mädelbund (the women and girls' branch of the Roter Frontkämpferbund) and broader European groups such as the 1930s Spanish anarcha-feminist group Mujeres Libres, the 1934 French women's branch of the World Committee Against War and Fascism, and the 1942 Yugoslavian partisan group Women's Antifascist Front of Yugoslavia.
 The main fantifa movement holds an anarcho-communist philosophy and is specifically an anti-fascist variant of anarcha-feminism, as is sometimes represented in the use of a purple and black flag with a symbol derivative of that of the men's antifa group Antifaschistische Aktion.

 History

-1980s/90s
+1980s and 1990s

-Fantifa has its roots in women's anti-fascist organizations that emerged in response to the initial rise of fascism, in the West German antifa movement, and in anti-fascist sentiments of German second-wave feminist groups such as Rote Zora, which emphasized anarchist defiance through terrorist action.
-In 1980, they issued a statement urging feminists to take action against every form of oppression, including that imposed by the state.
+Fantifa has its roots in the West German antifa movement and in anti-fascist sentiments of German second-wave feminist groups such as Rote Zora, which emphasized anarchist defiance through terrorist action.
+In 1980, Rote Zora issued a statement urging feminists to take action against every form of oppression, including that imposed by the state.
 Concerns of theirs included genetic engineering as a form of eugenics and § 218 of the German Penal Law limiting abortion.
 1980s Black and Jewish feminist criticism of Rote Zora in displaying aspects of white feminism coincided with women's resentment toward machismo in the antifa movement and led to the creation of fantifa, beginning with a Northern Germany women's antifa meeting in 1985.
 As it came as a response to restrictive second-wave feminist politics and extended into the 1990s, this era of fantifa can be classified as third-wave feminism.

 The term "fantifa" was coined in 1988, with small meetings of no more than fifteen people occurring in 1989, which covered topics including violence against women.
 Following the fall of the Berlin Wall, the first nationwide German fantifa meeting was held on the weekend of January 20-21, 1990, covering the topics of lesbophobia, eugenics, anti-abortion movements, and § 218.
 It was the first antifa meeting to feature daycare, to allow women with children to participate.
 By the end of the 1990s, there were twenty-five fantifa groups.